cdennisAtInvidi/auth0-rules-local-testharness/README.md

 # What is it?

-The *auth0-rules-local-testharness* library provides an easy way to deploy, execute, and test the output of Auth0 Rules using a local sandbox environment.
+The *auth0-rules-local-testharness* library provides an easy way to deploy, execute, and test the output of `Auth0 Rules` using a local sandbox environment.
 It is very simple to use, and requires under 5 minutes to get started testing your Auth0 Rules!

+You should write your `Auth0 Rules` and add them to this project (similar to the `/examples/requestbin.js` which is an example `Auth0 Rule`) and then write tests against the new rules you added.
+This style of usage can be seen in `/test/test.sample.js`.
+After your tests have been writen simple run `npm i` and then `npm run test` or `npm run tdd`.

 See here for further documentation on [Auth0 Rules](https://auth0.com/docs/rules).

 This package helps the developers to test their rules in their local development environment or in a CI environment instead of testing them against the real rules engine.
 This package exposes just one method, `runInLocalSandbox` which can be called to run the rule in an emulator similar to that of the Auth0's rules engine.
 It piggy backs on nodejs `vm` package to do it.

 ## What is Auth0?